3 Ways Customer-Facing POS Tablets Can Increase the ROI of Your Restaurant Point of Sale System

 And yet, at the end of our meal, we’re still handed a flimsy slip of paper that goes directly into our pocket and doesn’t appear again until it’s crumpled and damp at the bottom of the washing machine.

-How many times have you heard restaurant reviews like “the overall dining experience was great but we had to wait 10 minutes to get our check and another 20 to finish paying”?
-Heck, you’ve probably said it yourself once or twice.
-Digital restaurant receipts available on customer-facing POS tablets prevent that (previously unavoidable) receipt bottleneck, and both guest and staff get time back in their day – the former doesn’t have to wait for their server or bartender to run their card, the latter doesn’t have to run and fight for air time at the terminal.
+How many times have you seen restaurant reviews like, “the overall dining experience was great but we had to wait 10 minutes to get our check and another 20 to finish paying?"
+You’ve probably even said it yourself once or twice.
+Digital restaurant receipts available on customer-facing POS tablets prevent that previously unavoidable receipt bottleneck, and both guests and staff get time back in their day – the former doesn’t have to wait for their server or bartender to run their card, the latter doesn’t have to run and fight for air time at the terminal.

 “I certainly don't need a paper receipt – I have no desire to return a taco.
 There is no reason – legal or otherwise – why consumers or retailers need paper receipts.
 Electronic receipts are completely valid and they are far more efficient.”

 If you’ve run a P&L analysis on your business lately, you know that every tiny expense can impact the restaurant’s bottom line.
 Reducing or eliminating paper receipts by implementing a customer-facing tablet or terminal could save you major money in the long run.
 This receipt-printing cost calculator can help you determine how much you could be saving by reducing or eliminating paper receipts.
 Not to mention that paper receipts generate 1.5 billion pounds of waste every year in the US, according to the Huffington Post.